mithrandie/csvq/docs/_posts/2006-01-02-system-functions.md

 _return_
 : [string]({{ '/reference/value.html#string' | relative_url }})

-Execute a external _command_ and returns the standard output as a string.
+Execute an external _command_ and returns the standard output as a string.
 If the external command failed, then the executing procedure is terminated with an error.